-In this paper, we connect the business condition variables, such as the inflation and output gap, with the stock return via monetary policy channels.
+In this paper, we connect business condition variables, such as the inflation and output gap, with stock returns via the monetary policy channels.
 In the setup of our model, we follow Asness (2003), who claims that inflation increases both the nominal interest rate and dividend growth, and assumes that the nominal earning growth is unrelated to inflation expectations.
 We also assume, as in Campbell and Vuolteenaho (2004), that the subjective risk premium of holding stocks over bonds is unrelated to inflation and constant over time.
-Therefore, the existence of negative relationship between the inflation and expected stock return in our model is consistent with the inflation illusion argument.
-Brown et al. (2016) examine the cross-sectional relationship between stock returns and inflation and confirms the Modigliani and Cohn (1979) inflation illusion hypothesis.
-Compared with previous literature that links stock returns and macroeconomic variables, we ask a different question by looking at the effect of Taylor rule fundamentals on the forecasted stock returns.
+Therefore, the existence of a negative relationship between the inflation and expected stock return in our model is consistent with the inflation illusion argument.
+Brown et al. (2016) examine the cross-sectional relationship between stock returns and inflation and confirm the Modigliani and Cohn (1979) inflation illusion hypothesis.

+In contrast with the previous literature that links stock returns and macroeconomic variables, we ask a different question by looking at the effect of Taylor rule fundamentals on the forecasted stock returns.
 Looking at the coefficients on inflation and output gap, we find that the output gap coefficient is negative throughout the entire sample with a sharp decline around 2000 and 2003.
-An increase in the U.S. inflation leads to a decrease in forecasted stock returns over the entire sample.
-The Federal Reserve responds to an increase in inflation by increasing the federal funds rate, which, in turn, increases, earning-to-price ratio.
-Furthermore, changes in the interest rates cause stock market participants
+An increase in the U.S. inflation leads to a decrease in the forecasted stock returns over the entire sample.
+The Federal Reserve Bank responds to an increase in inflation by increasing the federal funds rate, which, in turn, increases earning-to-price ratio.
+Furthermore, changes in the interest rates cause stock market participants to rebalance their portfolios and generate a negative relationship between the inflation and expected stock returns.

-&lt;sup>1 For example, Patelis (1997), Thorbecke (1997), and Goto and Valkanov (2002) use VAR-based models to study stock return response to changes in either federal funds rates (FFR), inflation, or federal funds futures.
-Bernanke and Kuttner (2005) study the impact of monetary policy surprises on stock prices, and find that a 25-basis-point cut in the federal funds rate is associated with a one percent increase in broad stock indexes.
-Crowder (2006) estimates the response of stock returns to innovations in the federal funds rate in a SVAR model that either includes or excludes price index.
-He finds positive shocks in FFR leads to immediate declines in S&P 500 returns, and increases in price index lead to higher FFR and lower stock returns.
+1 For example, Patelis (1997), Thorbecke (1997), and Goto and Valkanov (2002) use VAR-based models to study stock return response to changes in either the federal funds rates (FFR), inflation, or federal funds futures.
+Bernanke and Kuttner (2005) study the impact of monetary policy surprises on stock prices, and find that a 25-basis-point cut in the federal funds rate is associated with a one-percent increase in broad stock indexes.
+Crowder (2006) estimates the response of stock returns to innovations in the federal funds rate in a SVAR model that either includes or excludes price index, and finds that positive shocks in FFR leads to immediate declines in the S&P 500 returns and an increase in the price index leads to higher FFR and lower stock returns.
 Rigobon and Sack (2004) estimate the response of daily stock returns to changes in FFR in a GARCH model.
 D'Amico and Farka (2003) study the response to changes in federal funds futures on Federal Open Market Committee (FOMC) meeting days.
 Both papers conclude that monetary tightening leads to declines in equity returns.

-&lt;sup>2 Asso, Kahn, and Leeson (2007) examine the history of the Taylor rule and its influence on macroeconomic research and monetary policy evaluation.
+2 Asso, Kahn, and Leeson (2007) examine the history of the Taylor rule and its influence on macroeconomic research and monetary policy evaluation.